SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```
 Here, growth is indefinite.
 To improve the model, [a callback](@ref advanced_simulations_callbacks) can be used to half the volume (cell division) once some threshold is reached.

 When creating differential equations this way, the subject of the differential is automatically inferred to be a variable, however, any component on the right-hand side must be declare somewhere in the macro.
-E.g. to add a scaling parameter ($k$), we must declare that $k$ is a parmaeter using the `@paraemters` option:
+E.g. to add a scaling parameter ($k$), we must declare that $k$ is a parameter using the `@parameters` option:
 ```@example eqs1
 rn = @reaction_network begin
   @parameters k